 1. Omega 3 and spices – fight inflammation

 Studies have shown that a diet rich in Omega-3 fatty acids may lower blood pressure and heart rate, improve blood vessel function, and, at higher doses, may ease inflammation of the joints.

 Omega-3 is found in certain types of oily fish including salmon, sardines, mackerel and herring.
-The main source of Omega-3 is from marine fish oils but as wild salmon and trout stocks are declining, try and choose fish from sustainable sources where possible.
+The main source of Omega-3 is from marine fish oils.
+However, as wild salmon and trout stocks are declining, try and choose fish from sustainable sources where possible.

 If you don’t eat fish, soy / edamame beans (and other soya products such as tofu or milk), walnuts, pumpkin seeds, flax seeds plus green, leafy vegetables such as seaweed, kale, chard and watercress are also a great source of Omega-3.